| Competition

 of competition institutions in developing countries through capacity

+building.
 5.2 Pursuant to paragraph 24 and in the run-up to the Cancun Ministerial

 meeting, the WTO secretariat has been cooperating with organizations